mike-babb/seattle_streets/README.md

 <img src="./graphics/ex_07_51.png" alt="51st" width="500" height="648"/>

-There are five streets named 51st: NE 51st ST, 51st AVE NE, 51st AVE SW, and 51st AVE S, and 51st PL S. Should 51st AVE S and 51st AVE NE be connected?
+There are five streets named 51st: NE 51st ST, 51st AVE NE, 51st AVE SW, and 51st AVE S, and 51st PL S. (Only 4 are shown at this scale; 51st PL S is obscured by 51st AVE S.) Should 51st AVE S and 51st AVE NE be connected?
 Perhaps!
 Upon visual inspection, they align to a quasi-grid.
 But then, so do most of the streets in Seattle.
 Version 2.0 will feature connections between streets that should mostly likely be connected.
 For example, W GALER ST will connect to GALER ST which will connect to E GALER ST. The best way to accomplish this is through a combination programmatic identification and manual review to create the template for the street connections.